 Inspiration strikes at the strangest moments.
-Like Newton under the apple tree, you might be daydreaming about "The Golden Girls" episode where Dorothy's friend has a lesbian crush on Rose and BOOM--you've invented gravity!
+Like Newton under the apple tree, you might be daydreaming about “The Golden Girls” episode where Dorothy’s friend has a lesbian crush on Rose and BOOM–you’ve invented gravity!

 Such was the case for me, last week, while grading student work in my Gotham Food Writing class: I had the sudden, inexplicable urge to stick a banana in a hot dog bun, schmear it with peanut butter, drizzle on honey and call it "The Elvis Dog."
 This was a great moment in human history.

-The Elvis sandwich, as many of you may know, is white bread topped with peanut butter, banana, honey and sometimes--depending on how faithful you are to the original--bacon.
+The Elvis sandwich, as many of you may know, is white bread topped with peanut butter, banana, honey and sometimes–depending on how faithful you are to the original–bacon.
 I first ate this sandwich (sans bacon) at the museum cafeteria at Emory University and I fell in love.
-There was something magical about that combination of banana, peanut butter and honey; creamy, salty, fruity sweet--it just worked.
+There was something magical about that combination of banana, peanut butter and honey; creamy, salty, fruity sweet–it just worked.

 Fast forward to me, at my desk, craving a snack in the late afternoon.
 I didn't have bread, but I had hot dog buns (I used them for sausages when I made the Best Beans of Your Life again, recently); I had peanut butter, I had honey and, most importantly, bananas.